vipul127/VR-Guided-Exercise/README.md

+> **Note:** This repository contains only the APK file, as the full project is now privately maintained and actively used for both patient care and academic research.

+> **WARNING:** Don't use alpha build for demo.

+---

 # VR-Based Guided Exercise System for Individuals with Locomotor Disabilities 🥽

 This repository showcases a Virtual Reality (VR) application specifically designed to assist individuals with locomotor disabilities in performing guided physical exercises via VR devices.
 Developed with a focus on Oculus products, the project was created in collaboration with certified physicians from the School of Physiology at DY Patil University, offering a truly immersive experience that adapts therapeutic exercises to meet the needs of users with limited mobility.